 - Acidic wines pair well with acidic foods.
 Enjoying some goat cheese or a salad with vinaigrette?
 Pour yourself a glass of a Sauvignon Blanc or Muscadet.

 - Sweet and fruity wines pair well with both very salty and very sweet foods.
 A sweet dessert needs an even sweeter dessert wine, a bag of pretzels needs a fruity red or white wine.

 - Pair bold with bold, and delicate with delicate, meaning that luscious piece of delicate flounder shouldn’t be consumed alongside a bold Cabernet.

-I love that I now always have wines on hand that I know I’ll like, and always have a hostess gift at my fingertips when I’m running out the door to a party.
+I love browsing the wine stores with these tips in mind and always have wines on hand that I know I’ll like, and always have a hostess gift at my fingertips when I’m running out the door to a party.